-- Responsibilities that may be suspended include class attendance, exams, and other course-related and academic requirements as well as research and lab work.
+- Responsibilities that may be suspended include class attendance, exams, other course-related requirements, lab work, or work toward the dissertation.

-- Students in their GSAS multi-year fellowship years (usually years one through four or five in the humanities and social sciences) also may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
+- Students in their GSAS multi-year fellowship years (usually years one through four or five in the humanities and social sciences) may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
 Students in the natural sciences in their GSAS multi-year fellowship years (usually years one and two) also may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
-Natural science students who are on external fellowships receive the accommodation as allowed by the conditions of their funding agency (for example, NSF, NIH, HHMI, etc).
+Natural science students who are on external fellowships receive the accommodation as allowed by the conditions of their funding agency (for example, NSF, NIH, HHMI, etc.).

 Students who anticipate requesting an accommodation should meet with their advisor as soon as possible to plan for their time off.
 Departments may not offer an alternative period that is shorter than that provided by the GSAS policy.
+Students also should communicate to their advisor their requested revised plan and timeline for completion of the Ph.D. or D.M.A. degree.
 Students must be in good standing and have an up-to-date progress report indicating satisfactory progress on file in SSOL.

 So that GSAS and the department can make appropriate arrangements, students should submit the Accommodation for Parental Responsibilities form (PDF) to the GSAS Office of Student Affairs no later than four months before the start of the accommodation.
 This requirement allows GSAS and the department to make teaching or research replacement arrangements.
 The Accommodation for Parental Responsibilities is not granted retroactively.

 All questions, forms, and requests for additional information should be directed to the GSAS Office of Student Affairs (email@example.com).